Ircama/construct-gallery/README.md

 The *construct* format shall be developed in a Python program through any IDE or editor.
 While editing and after loading the program to *construct-gallery*, it can be checked and also dynamically reloaded if modified meanwhile.

-*construct-gallery* is based on [wxPython](https://www.wxpython.org/) and [construct-editor](https://github.com/timrid/construct-editor): specifically, it relies on the excellent editing widgets provided by the *construct-editor* module and offers a superset of features compared with its standard [GUI](https://github.com/timrid/construct-editor/blob/main/construct_editor/main.py).
+*construct-gallery* is based on [wxPython](https://www.wxpython.org/) and [construct-editor](https://github.com/timrid/construct-editor): specifically, it relies on the excellent editing widgets provided by the *construct-editor* module and offers a superset of features compared with its standard [GUI](https://github.com/timrid/construct-editor/blob/main/construct_editor/main.py). *construct* is a powerful, declarative, symmetrical parser and builder for binary data.

 ## Main functionalities

 - Ready-to-use, cross-platform GUI
 - API widgets
-- The tool allows to define a gallery of *construct* formats, optionally associated to samples, which can be dynamically added, edited or predefined.
+- The tool allows defining a gallery of *construct* formats, optionally associated to samples, which can be dynamically added, edited or predefined.
 - Hex bytes can be collected into a gallery of samples, then renamed and reordered.
 - Samples are listed in the left panel, shown as hex bytes in the central panel and then parsed to browsable *construct* structures in the right panel.
 - Data can be saved to files in [pickle format](https://docs.python.org/3/library/pickle.html).
 Archives can be subsequently reloaded and appended to the current samples.
 They can also be inspected with `python3 -mpickle archive-file-name.pickle`.
 - The Python error management is wrapped into a GUI panel.
-- A Python shell button allows to open an inspector shell, which also provides a special *Help* with related submenu (or by pressing F9).
+- A Python shell button allows opening an inspector shell, which also provides a special *Help* with related submenu (or by pressing F9).
 - All panels allow a context menu (invoked with the right click of the mouse) with a number of special functions.
   - The left menu panel allows renaming labels and changing attribute labels.
 Also, by double-clicking an unused area of the left panel, new frames can be added and then labelled; subsequently, specific attributes can be associated.
 Samples can be repositioned, or deleted.
   - The hex editor (central panel) allows any kind of editing and copy/paste.
 Sequences of bytes can be pasted [in a number of different formats](https://github.com/timrid/construct-editor/pull/17#issuecomment-1367582581).
 Also, a special checkbox enables pasting Python expressions.
 Debugging tools are also provided (invoked with the right click of the mouse after selecting a sequence of bytes), to insert or convert bytes into a wide set of numeric forms as well as strings; these debug panels can be used to quickly check the most appropriate conversion method for a sequence of bytes.